joshpeterson1/HAMHelper/README.md

 3. Make your changes and commit them (`git commit -am 'Add some feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

+Please be sure to specify any changes / added functionality and the intent behind it as it will help with merging.

 ## Feedback and Support